 Some business tasks, like paying taxes or doing monthly bookkeeping are not the most fun, but they’re an important part of running a business.
 I now have step-by-step procedures for my business tasks so I can finish them as quickly as possible when they’re on my to-do list.

-To sum up, there’s more pros than cons for starting a VA biz.
+To sum up, there are more pros than cons for starting a VA biz.
 And as far as the cons go, I just try to make them as enjoyable as possible!
 I feel blessed that I’m a VA and I only have one regret – that I didn’t start sooner!

 Interested in learning more?